Codecademy/gamut/packages/gamut-styles/README.md

 ## Variables/

-This folder houses all shared SCSS style variables.
+This folder houses all of our system props configurations and shared SCSS style variables.
-It also contains a JavaScript file with color variables.
+It also contains a deprecated Typescript file with color variables.

 ## Core/